Fire razes provision shops, corn mill in Hohoe

 SOII Osei said at about 0700 hours the fire was brought under control, adding that the cause of the fire was still being investigated.

-He noted that the callers called the 112 shortcodes, which sent their information to Accra where Accra had to call Ho before Hohoe Division was then called by Ho.
+He noted that the callers called the 112 shortcode, which sent their information to Accra where Accra had to call Ho before Hohoe Division was then called by Ho.

 SOII Osei noted that the Kpando Division came and assisted within a short period.